-As we prepare for National Family Caregivers Month, we honor the 30 percent of American adults who are caregivers for an ill or disabled loved one.
-As the senior population grows, and the need for in-home care increases as well – nearly four in 10 seniors have at least one disability – these volunteer caregivers provide an estimated 37 billion hours of informal care every year.
+November is National Family Caregivers Month, a time to honor the estimated 41.8 million American adults who are caregivers for an elderly, ill or disabled loved one.
+More of them—about 24 percent—are caring for two or more loved ones (up from 18 percent in 2015), according to the Caregiving in the U.S. 2020 Report co-authored by AARP and the National Alliance for Caregiving.
+As the senior population grows, and the need for in-home care increases as well—nearly four in 10 seniors have at least one disability—these unpaid caregivers provide an estimated 37 billion hours of informal care every year to family members, friends and neighbors.

 Offer Respite Care

-Sometimes what family caregivers need the most is simple – a break.
+Sometimes what family caregivers need the most is simple—a break.
 Whether that means offering to take over for an hour while they run a quick errand, or for a few days while they enjoy a much needed vacation, respite care will give them a chance to focus on caring for their own needs.
-A break will help caregivers recharge for the tasks at hand.
+A break will help family care providers recharge for the tasks at hand.
+Consider reaching out to an Amada senior advisor, who can offer guidance and suggest resources.
+Click here to find one near you or call 866-752-1961.

 Prepare A Meal

 A healthy diet is key to maintaining physical health and energy.
-However, many caregivers may struggle to get the proper nutrition they need because of the long list of other tasks; and almost half of those over 65 are at risk for malnutrition.
+However, many family caregivers may struggle to get the proper nutrition they need because of the long list of other tasks.
+In addition, up to one in two adults age 65 and older may be malnourished or are at risk for malnutrition, according to the Academy of Nutrition and Dietetics.
 Offering a home-cooked meal for the whole family can be a huge help.
-You could even offer to cook for a holiday, allowing the caregiver to rest and spend time with family.
+Or help arrange delivery of nutritious meals through a service such as Meals on Wheels America or a state program such as California’s Great Plates Delivered.

 Sometimes the smallest act can brighten someone’s entire day.
-Sending a card of appreciation and encouragement with flowers or their favorite chocolates will show a caregiver that you value what they do.
+Sending a card of appreciation and encouragement with flowers or a gift card will show a caregiver that you value what they do.
 Many family caregivers don’t get the chance to hear “thank you” from the loved one they are caring for.
 This is also one of the easiest ways to let them know you are there to support them.

 At Amada Senior Care, we recognize the love and effort shown by family caregivers day in and day out.
-Amada is dedicated to enriching lives – not only the lives of our clients, but also their families.
+Amada is dedicated to enriching lives—not only the lives of our clients, but also their families.
 If you or a loved one are experiencing caregiver burnout, it may be time to reach out for professional help.
 Amada can help relieve the stress of meeting a senior’s care needs, allowing caregivers to better focus on their own needs and the needs of other family members.
 Peace of mind will come with knowing that the senior is receiving quality care, and time spent with the aging parent can truly be quality time.
+Click here to find an Amada office near you or call 866-752-1961.